Thorium/WebsitePlayground/Readme.md

 Technology-stack:

 - General: Git, Markdown
 - SQL-Server: SQLProvider supports any: MS-SQL/Postgres/Oracle/MySql/MariaDB/SQLite/MS-Access.
-Instructions for MariaDB is included.
+Instructions for MariaDB is included, MySql should work as well.
+Also some for SQLite database and MS-SQL scripts if you want to use those.
 - Backend: F# (FSharp), Paket, TypeProviders, OWIN, SignalR (WebSockets/Long-Polling), Logary
 - Frontend: Gulp, React.js, Less, Foundation.css, FontAwesome, Lodash, jQuery / jQuery-UI, TypeScript / ES6
 - Maybe in the future: Crossroads.js, Rx/Rx.Js, FsUnit.xUnit, Canopy